Gufuskálar & Írskrabrunnur - the Well of the Irish on the Snæfellsnes Peninsula

 You can see the yellow sandbags in my photo below, which were put here to try to protect Drottningarhóll - Queen's hill from the sea.

-Kids in this area often practised swaying on ropes in the mast.
-Lóranstöðin is now the main training station for Slysavarnarfélagið Landsbjörg rescue forces and the Icelandic police and fire-brigade.
+Kids in this area often practiced swaying on ropes in the mast.
+Lóranstöðin has since 1997 been the main training station for Slysavarnarfélagið Landsbjörg rescue forces and the Icelandic police and fire brigade.